y2-aidid/Electric-Vehicle-Charging-Points/docs/implementation.md

 **Microservices**

-The microservice architecture is the perfect architecture for large-scale applications with complex requirements, high needs for scalability, and development distributed over multiple teams.
-This enables the team to work on different services independently, thus allowing easy and quick fixes on the go if needed at any time.
+The microservice architecture is the perfect architecture for large-scale applications with complex requirements, high needs for scalability and development distributed over multiple teams.
+This enables the team to work on different services independently, therefore allowing easy and quick fixes on the go if needed at any time.